awslabs/graphstorm/docs/source/gs-processing/usage/example.rst

-We have the option to run this additional step on the Spark leader as shown above by setting `--repartition-on-leader` to `"True"` or if our data are too large for the memory of our Spark leader we can run as a separate job:
+We have the option to run this additional step on the Spark leader as shown above by setting `--repartition-on-leader` to `"True"` If our data are too large for the memory of our Spark leader we can run the step as a separate job:

 .. code-block:: bash